Shabbir Ali: Club career

 As a footballer, Shabbir Ali was rated as the best player in India during the 1970s and 1980s.
 Arguably the finest striker of his time, Shabbir was a prolific goal scorer both at the national and international level.
 He rose to fame at a very early age when he captained India to win the Asian Youth championships in Bangkok jointly with Iran in 1974, a performance which even earned praise from the then Prime Minister, Indira Gandhi.

 After playing with Tata Sports Club in Bombay for a few years, Shabbir Ali was lured away by the top Calcutta club, East Bengal in the late seventies.
 Later he joined Mohammedan Sporting and took the club to a great height before retiring from the same club in the mid-1980s.

 During his captaincy, in 1983–84, the club won 9 trophies including back to back wins in Indian Federation Cup.
-Later in his playing days, he went to Bangladesh to play for Dhaka Football League side Dhaka Victoria Sporting, where he stayed for a season only.
+Later in his playing days, he went to Bangladesh to play for Dhaka First Division League side Dhaka Victoria Sporting, where he stayed for a season only.

-Shabbir Ali scored 23 goals in international matches and remains one of India's all-time top scorers, ahead of Chuni Goswami, PK Banerjee, Inder Singh and Baichung Bhutia among others.
+Shabbir Ali scored 23 goals in international matches and remains one of India's all-time top scorers, ahead of Chuni Goswami, Pradip Kumar Banerjee, Inder Singh and Baichung Bhutia among others.
 In the 1976 Merdeka international football tournament in Kuala Lumpur, Shabbir Ali scored a hat-trick against Indonesia in the first 35 minutes.
 Only five footballers in India have scored an international hat-trick; of those, Shabbir Ali's is the fastest.

 On his 65th birthday, Ali said, "Whatever I have become today because of football.
 Before retiring I was thinking I got everything from football.
 Now I have to give something back to the game.
 So, that is why I became a coach.
 Before retiring in 1987, I was player-cum-coach of Mohammedan Sporting.
 In 1988–89, I have pursued a diploma from NIS."

 International career

-For 13 years between 1972 and 1984, Ali was an automatic choice with the national team of India, be it Asian Youth, Asian Games, pre-Olympics, Asian Cup, Merdeka Cup tournament, Nehru Gold Cup, King's Cup or any other goodwill tour.
+For 12 years between 1972 and 1984, Ali was an automatic choice with the national team of India, be it Asian Youth, Asian Games, pre-Olympics, Asian Cup, Merdeka Cup tournament, Nehru Gold Cup, King's Cup or any other goodwill tour.
 He also captained India in Asian Youth, pre-Olympics, Nehru Cup, Merdeka and King's Cup tournaments.
 He gained fame when Arun Ghosh managed India U-20 team under his captaincy, went on to share the 1974 AFC Youth Championship title with Iran-20, in which he scored five goals.

 One of his best moments came in the 1976 Merdeka international football tournament in Kuala Lumpur, where he scored a hat-trick against Indonesia within the first 35 minutes.
 Among Indians who have scored a hat-trick, Shabbir Ali's was the fastest.